-Touch FUNC., then MENU to choose the - tab, and touch [Select Images & Qty.].
+■ Touch FUNC., then MENU to choose the Lab, and touch [Select Images & Qty.].

-- Drag across the screen to choose an image. - You will be able to set the number of print copies. - For [Index], touch the screen.
+- Drag left or right across the screen to choose an image. - You will be able to set the number of print copies. - For [Index], touch the screen.
 Once chosen, ✓ will appear.
 If you touch inside the frame again, ✓ will disappear.